aimxhaisse/geo-backtracer/doc/perf.md

 that we linearly scale with a cluster of 10 machines.

 Size: on average, 90 bytes per query (**21MB/second** per machine for **240 000 QPS**).

+### Cluster with GP1-L

+#### Configuration

+- cluster with 3 machines,
+- 8 shards per machine,
+- redundancy R=2,
+- garbage collector set to 24h.

+#### Expectations

+Main goal is to see the behavior of the cluster while the GC is actively doing passes on filled databases.
+We should be able to target around 200/250K QPS on average for a 48 hours run or so.